browserengineering/book/book/visual-effects.md

 next: rendering-architecture
 ...

 Right now our browser can draw text and rectangles of various colors.
 But that's pretty boring!
-Browsers have all sorts of great ways to make content look great on the screen.
-These are called *visual effects*---visual because they affect how it looks, but not how it functions under the hood or lays out.
+Browsers have all sorts of great ways to make content look good on the screen.
+These are called *visual effects*---visual because they affect how it looks, but not functionality per se, or layout.
 Therefore these effects are extensions to the *paint* and *draw* parts of rendering.

 Skia replaces Tkinter
 =====================

 But before we get to how visual effects are implemented, we'll need to upgrade our graphics system.
-While Tkinter was great for painting and handling input, it has no built-in support at all for implementing visual effects.[^tkinter-before-gpu] And just as implementing the details of text rendering or drawing rectangles is outside the scope of this book, so is implementing visual effects---our focus should be on how to represent and
+While Tkinter was great for painting and handling input, it has no built-in support at all for implementing many visual effects.[^tkinter-before-gpu] And just as implementing the details of text rendering or drawing rectangles is outside the scope of this book, so is implementing visual effects---our focus should be on how to represent and